The Society awards two prizes annually for teaching and supervision of History at universities in the UK.

 The Jinty Nelson Award for Inspirational Teaching and Supervision in History

-It rewards outstanding and sustained commitment to supervision and in particular those who are inspiring the next generation of historians to excel, whether by undergraduate or postgraduate teaching.
+It rewards outstanding and sustained commitment to supervision, and in particular those who are inspiring the next generation of historians to excel through undergraduate or postgraduate teaching.
 Potential nominees might be those whose research mentoring has encouraged new networks and communities of scholars to excel, often beyond the nominees’ own institution.

 One award of £1,000 will be made each year in July, usually to an individual historian.

 The Royal Historical Society Innovation in Teaching Award